Sup de Co Marrakech

-Sup de Co Marrakech (also École supérieure de commerce de Marrakech) is a private five year college based in Marrakech, Morocco.
+Sup de Co Marrakech (also École supérieure de commerce de Marrakech) is a private five year college based in Marrakesh, Morocco.
 It was founded in 1987.

 Since 2006 the college started a master's degree in business in partnership with Sup de Co Grenoble, France.

 The school is affiliated to École supérieure de commerce de Toulouse of France.

 Partnerships

 Since 1995, the school started to build many partnership programs with international institutions like: